richard-scryber/scryber.core/docs/mvc_controller_full.rst

-For for more information on the namespaces and mappings see this [About Namespaces](namespaces-and-assemblies) documentation
+For for more information on the namespaces and mappings see this :doc:`namespaces_and_assemblies` documentation

 Controller code
 ===============